jonathanw82/the-honey-pot/README.md

 * The user is able to create a login.
 * The user can see there profile.
 * The user can see their past order history.
-* The site owner/admin can create, update, delete products.
+* The site owner/admin can create, update and delete products.

 #### This website is: